A simple 2 W continuous-wave laser system for trapping ultracold metastable helium atoms at the 319.8 nm magic wavelength: Laser System

 Figure~\ref{fig:SFGconv}a shows the converted power as a function of the product of the input powers (input power product, IPP).
 When different combinations of input powers with equal IPP are used they produce almost the same SFG output power.
 This can be seen more clearly in a contour plot of the output power as a function of input powers (figure~\ref{fig:SFGconv}b, based on a linear interpolation of the same dataset) where contours of constant IPP follow constant output power.
 From this we conclude that the total converted power is a function of IPP only, and does not depend on the exact composition of infrared powers.

 In order to achieve the power conversion plotted in Figs.~\ref{fig:SFGconv}a and \ref{fig:SFGconv}b, it is necessary to optimize for crystal temperature at each input power product.
 The reason for this is shown in Figure~\ref{fig:SFGtemp}, which shows the conversion efficiency as a function of crystal temperature at different input powers.
 As the input power becomes higher, the optimal temperature shifts to lower temperature and the crystal temperature needs to be adjusted to achieve maximum conversion.
 A possible explanation for this behaviour is that light is absorbed in the center of the crystal and heats it locally.
 This causes a slightly elevated temperature, and consequently imperfect phase matching at the center of the crystal (where conversion occurs) compared to the crystal edge (with respect to which the temperature is controlled).
-This effect is compensated when the crystal temperature is set to a slightly lower temperature.
+When the crystal temperature is set to a slightly lower temperature, this effect is compensated.

-At low input powers the SHG output power scales linearly with a slope of $0.108(1) \ \mathrm{W^{-1}}$, comparable to other experiments using a similar crystal~\cite{Wilson11,Lo14}.
+At low input powers the SFG output power scales linearly with a slope of $0.108(1) \ \mathrm{W^{-1}}$, comparable to other experiments using a similar crystal~\cite{Wilson11,Lo14}.
 At higher output powers a deviation from the linear behaviour is seen.
 This may be a left-over thermal effect, or it may be that, because of the high conversion efficiency, pump depletion needs to be taken into account.
+In the case of a thermal effect the spatial output mode may be distorted but this is not observed.
 At an IPP of $80 \ \mathrm{W^2}$, consisting of 8~W at 1557.3~nm and 10~W at 1085.5~nm, a maximum output power of almost 6~W of SFG light is produced, which corresponds to a conversion efficiency of 33\%.